JosephineConnelly/thesis_josephine/content/textfile.md

 - choose and introduce chosen parts of the genome.
 - Allele frequence differentation (like Fst) at genes
 - Haplotype analysis of genes

-## 3. Structure / reading guide
-### Structure of the paper explained or laid out for the reader

-## 4. Topic and Problem
-### Glycine max an introduction
-#### Botanic
-family, flowering, cold tolerance, biogeography, protien and fat content.
-#### Agronomic
-protein and fat content.
-The amounts imported to europe / northern europe.
-#### Domestication history
-just really short what we know also breeding history
-#### Population genetics

-Population structure:
-inferring population history
-parameters relating to changes in populations size
-Fst
-#### what’s known of soy traits,
-#### QTL Genes pathways and physiology
-Add molecular genetics studies on flowering, cold tolerance, seed coat, etc.
-#### Signatures of selection
-There are several ways of detecting signatures of selection.

-## 7. Discussion
-###  a discussion of the methods and tools (implications and problems)

-make a reference: [@saleem:2021aa] Figure out how to do this later.